ztecnet/secureserv/README.md

 ## 5. HELP, BUGS, SUGGESTIONS

-For help with Arinity, you can in our IRC chatroom at irc.alphachat.net &#35;Arinity.
+For help with SecureServ, you can in our IRC chatroom at irc.ztecnet.net &#35;dev.

 To report a bug, please visit our IRC channel.
 Thanks for contributing by reporting issues!